weaveworks/mesh/examples/increment-only-counter/README.md

 # Increment-only counter

-This example implements an in-memory key-value cache.
+This example implements an in-memory incremental-only counter.
-Keys are strings, and values are increment-only counters.
-This is a state-based CRDT, so the write operation is set(key, value).
+This is a state-based CRDT, so the write operation is `incr()`.

 ## Demo